indygreg/python-zstandard/README.rst

 ``multi_compress_to_buffer(data)`` performs compression of multiple inputs as a single operation.

-Data to be compressed can be passed either as a list containing bytes instances or a ``BufferWithSegments`` instance.
-In either case, each element of the container will be compressed individually using the configured parameters on the ``ZstdCompressor`` instance.
+Data to be compressed can be passed as a ``BufferWithSegmentsCollection``, a ``BufferWithSegments``, or a list containing bytes instances.
+Each element of the container will be compressed individually using the configured parameters on the ``ZstdCompressor`` instance.

 If the ``ZstdCompressor`` was instantiated with a ``threads`` argument that